ChristianMarzahl/Traffic_Sign_Classifier/writeup_template.md

 | ![alt text][image41] | <ul><li> No difficulties  </li></ul> |![alt text][image41P] |
 | ![alt text][image42] | <ul><li> Watermarks </li></ul> |![alt text][image42P] |

 The model was able to correctly predict 7 of the 16 traffic signs, which gives an accuracy of 37.5%.
-This result shows to thinks.
-First if the images look like the test images, traffic sign in the center of the image and a centered viewpoint are correctly classified.
-Second if that is not the case the classification results are not at the acceptable level.
-Different viewpoints is hardly to simulate so only more images or no images with this viewpoints are the solution.
+This result shows two things.
+Firstly, if the images look like the training images with the traffic sign in the center of the image and a centered viewpoint, they  are classified correctly.
+Secondly, if that is not the case the classification results are not at the acceptable level.
+Different viewpoints are hard to simulate.The only solution would be either more images or no images with this point of view.